christophersbarrett/mulberry-wiki/Styles-and-Theming.md

       color: green;
     }

 Pages contain screens, which also contain their name as a class:

     .page.my-page-def {
       color: MidnightBlue;

       .screen.index {
         background-color: LightGoldenrodYellow;
       }
     }

-And lastly there are regions (columns and rows), which can be selected either based on the className you assign to them in the page definition (optional in the template definition) or based on their position in the page definition.
+And lastly there are regions, which can be selected either based on the className you assign to them in the page definition (optional in the template definition) or based on their position in the page definition.

     .page.my-page-def {
       color: green;

       .screen.index {
         background-color: orange;

-        .row.header {
+        .region.header {
           height: 60px;
         }

-        > .row.nth-child(2) {
+        > .region.nth-child(2) {
-          > .column.first-child {
+          > .region:first-child {
             width: 200px;
           }
         }